Meszerus/meszerus.github.io/_posts/2021-08-21-delight-of-wsl.md

   - programming
 ---

-# Intro to WSL

-## Background

 I recently purchased a Windows 10 machine, but wanted to still enjoy the developer ecosystem and experience found on MacOS / Linux, and of course this is doable through dual-booting or virtual machines, but seemed like a hassle to set up and continously swap between.
 So I wanted to know how the dev experience on Windows had progressed since I last used it for software engineering over 2 years ago; I had spotted a few months back the release of Windows Terminal, which seemed slick and came with some bells and whistles around other similar command line apps such as Command Prompt (cmd) and PowerShell.
 It's through reading about Windows Terminal that I came across the relatively-recent introduction of "Windows Subsystem for Linux" (WSL), and it's been exactly what I needed to enjoy a delightful developer experience across Windows and Linux with barely any hassle.

+<!--after-excerpt-->

 Here I'm specifically referring to WSL version 2, which uses a lightweight virtualisation of a Linux kernel, as opposed to WSL version 1 which worked by instead using a partial emulation of a kernel (and as such lacked full compatibility and was slower).

-<!--after-excerpt-->
+This blog post is basically me keeping track of what I've done, but done so others may benefit so I can also practice at writing about software development.

+# Features

-## The Powerrrr!
+## Today

 The great advantage of using WSL is that I can use Windows and Linux side-by-side in ways that each of them couldn't accompish on their own.
 For example, WSL allows me to open files in the Linux filesystem using Windows apps.
 If there's an application that is exclusive to Windows, not a problem, it now becomes part of my day-to-day toolbelt when working with Linux.